 - Pop the lid on and simmer over a low heat for 35 minutes (being careful that it doesn’t burn on the bottom).
 You can add a dash more water if need be and remember – it has to be cooked over a very low heat.

-- Add the cabbage and a splash of water, season well with salt and pepper again and cook for another 15 minutes until cooked through and softened.
+- Add the cabbage (and a dash more water if too dry) and cook for another 15 minutes until cooked through and softened.

 Serve with steamed rice and some extra soy sauce if desired.